ONTAP 9 Manuals ( CA08871-402 )

 You can use VE on any type of aggregate (HDD, SSD, hybrid, array LUN), with any RAID type, and in any supported ONTAP implementation.
 You can also use VE with hardware-based encryption to “double encrypt” data on self-encrypting drives.

-When VE is enabled on these systems, the core dump is also encrypted.
+When VE is enabled, the core dump is also encrypted.

 Aggregate-level encryption